-Treatment (Lifestyle modification) 1
+Treatment (Lifestyle modification)

-- Behavioral modification is a primary consideration in any RA management program. - Regular exercise is recommended as both safe and useful to maintain muscles strength and overall physical function. - Specific dietary measures have an effect.
+- Behavioral modification is a primary consideration in any RA management program. - Regular exercise is recommended as both safe and useful to maintain muscles strength and overall physical function. - Specific dietary measures have an effect. - Occupational therapy has a positive role to play in improving functional ability of patients with RA. - Home visits and regular monitoring reduce the need for hospitalization and improve life expectancy.